 Due to the technical standards and requirements essential to certain technical programs at the University, applicants with special needs or physical limitations should contact the Student Success Department prior to enrolling at the University.
+For more information about technical standards see Pages 90-91.
 Copies of the technical standards applicable to various programs are available from the Student Success Department.